gomathishankar28/ms3_meercq/testing.md

               date = datetime.datetime.now() + datetime.timedelta(hours=2)
               "date": date.strftime("%b %d %Y %H:%M:%S")

 7. Hero image did not render well on small screen even after resizing.
+There were lot of small issues related to margin,padding,width,height of the image,font-size etc

 **Solution** - As per the advise of the mentor, had to change the hero image on smaller screens.
+Other small issues were Fixed by adding media queries accordingly.

 ## Enhancements